 Mohammed Safder is worldwide lead, IT strategic consulting services, for HPE Pointnext.
-Safder has more than 24 years of industry experience in IT strategy, architecture, and planning and delivery of transformational change through major initiatives and programs such as digital transformation and Hybrid IT.
+Safder has more than 24 years of industry experience in IT and business consulting.
+He has deep experience in IT strategy, architecture, and planning and delivery of transformational change through major initiatives and programs such as digital transformation and Hybrid IT.